 A confirmed booking constitutes a binding contract between Disney Cruise Line and you and/or a Responsible Adult, who contracts as an individual and on behalf of a Minor or other person not competent to contract.
 Passage money and charges prepaid shall be deemed fully earned when paid in full and shall not be refunded in whole or in part under any circumstances whatsoever except in compliance with the section entitled "Cancellations/Refunds" applicable to the voyage for which passage is arranged under this Contract.

 A Minor aged 17 or under not travelling with a parent or legal guardian must be accompanied by a Responsible Adult in the same stateroom.
 The parent/guardian of a Minor not travelling with them must authorise a Responsible Adult to have custody and control over the Minor at all times and to contract on their behalf in connection with the Disney Cruise Line vacation.
 A Minor authorisation form must be provided to Disney Cruise Line prior to embarkation and can be completed during Online Check-in by visiting the My Reservations Dashboard at www.disneycruise.com/plan.
-The Conditions of Carriage contained within the Guest Ticket Booklet must be accepted and signed by a parent or legal guardian prior to embarkation.
 After 9:00 PM, all adult areas serving alcohol are restricted to Guests aged 18 years or older.

 All Adult Guests/Responsible Adults on the booking shall be jointly and severally responsible for the conduct and behaviour of any Minors on their booking and the person signing shall be deemed to be the guardian of such Minors for all legal purposes.